Art History Makes Us Better: A Chat with DailyArt Founder Zuzanna Stańska

 The app My Warsaw in use, photo: moiseum.com

 MK: DailyArt isn’t the only app created by your company Moiseum, which specialises in providing technologies for museums and cultural institutions.
 You have also created an app that acts as a guide to Warsaw’s Museum of King Jan III’s Palace in Wilanów.
 What made you enter such an intriguing line of work?

 ZS: That was my idea for a living before DailyArt.
 In 2010 and 2011, I got excited about possibilities the mobile world can open for cultural institutions – museums mostly, because I’ve always loved museums.
-I wrote my bachelor’s degree about it and by coincidence, I started to work for a VC fund which invested in start-ups.
-There I met all of these people who were working on creating software – designers, developers.
-When I realised that that is what I wanted to do, I started Moiseum, which after nearly six years is still alive and well, better than ever.
+I wrote my bachelor’s degree about it, and by coincidence, I started to work for a VC fund which invested in startups.
+There, I met all of these people who were working on creating software – designers, developers.
+When I realised that that is what I wanted to do, I started Moiseum, which after nearly six years, is still alive and well, better than ever.

 MK: Personally, what are your favourite works of art presented on DailyArt?

 ZS: Most recently it was Manet’s Bar at the Folies-Bergere – there is so much sadness and melancholy in it!
 All in the middle of a crazy party at the cabaret!
 I love it.
 I even put it on our fifth birthday feature.
 But there are dozens of my favourite works we’ve shown in DailyArt!
+(Laughs.)

 MK: Where do you want to take DailyArt in the upcoming years?

 ZS: I want to reach more and more people.
-No matter how, by what means, if it will be via a mobile app, an online magazine or social media accounts.
+No matter how, by what means – if it will be via a mobile app, an online magazine or social media accounts.
 I really believe that art history makes us better, as humans, and that it makes our lives better.
 Or at least more bearable.